-Jeremy Frankel was born and grew up in London, England, and has been engaged in family history research for over 30 years.
-A long-time president of the San Francisco Bay Area Jewish Genealogical Society, he draws upon a broad knowledge of U.K. and U.S. specialized collections and archival resources.
-Jeremy has worked on projects for several episodes of the television series, “Who Do You Think You Are” and “Finding Your Roots.”
+Jeremy Frankel is a native of London, England, and has been engaged in family history research for over 30 years.
+A long-time president of the San Francisco Bay Area Jewish Genealogical Society, he draws upon a broad knowledge of archival and online resources.
+Jeremy has conducted researh for several episodes of the television series, “Who Do You Think You Are” and “Finding Your Roots.”

-Victoria Fisch is a native New Yorker who has been active in genealogical quests for over twenty five years.
-She is president of the Jewish Genealogical Society of Sacramento, and northern California editor of Western States Jewish History, a quarterly journal in which her articles frequently appear.
-Victoria was chairman of Family History Day 2013 at the California State Archives and curated the exhibit, “Pioneer Jews of the Gold Rush” in Spring 2014 at Folsom History Museum.
+Victoria Fisch is a former New Yorker who has been actively pursuing genealogical quests for almost as long as her partner.
+She is an officer of the Jewish Genealogical Society of Sacramento, and northern California editor of Western States Jewish History, a quarterly journal in which her articles frequently appear.
+Victoria chaired Family History Day 2013 at the California State Archives and curated the exhibit, “Pioneer Jews of the Gold Rush” in 2014 at Folsom History Museum.
 She is editor of a forthcoming book on the history of the Jewish community of Santa Cruz, California.

-Jeremy and Victoria lecture throughout the Sacramento and Bay Area regions regularly.
-Victoria is a member of the board and Jeremy a trustee of the Commission for the Preservation of Pioneer Jewish Cemeteries and Landmarks of the West.
-They have both assisted authors of academic publications and have a world-wide client base.
+Jeremy and Victoria lecture throughout the Sacramento and Bay Area regions.
+Both serve on the board of the Commission for the Preservation of Pioneer Jewish Cemeteries and Landmarks of the West, which owns and oversees seven Jewish burial grounds in the California Gold Country.
+Jeremy and Victoria have a world-wide client base and love to help families trace their ancestry.

 Here’s an interview they did with JWeekly: http://tinyurl.com/qbkyhac